kontent-ai/management-sdk-net/README.md

 Importing assets using the Content Management API is usually a 2-step process:

-1. Uploading a file to Kentico Cloud.
+1. Uploading a file to Kentico Kontent.
 1. Creating a new asset using the given file reference.

 This SDK, however, simplifies the process and allows you to upload assets using a single method: